avkewalr-msft/live-video-analytics/utilities/video-analysis/tls-yolov3-onnx/readme.md

 Set the right names for the certificate files, to match what you've copied to the `/certs` folder at Host computer level.
 The file you need to update is [yolov3-app.conf](yolov3-app.conf)

-### Building, publishing and running the docker container
+### Building, publishing and running the Docker container

 Please update the contents for the nginx configuration file `yolo3-app.conf`.
 ```